nycresistor/Future-Crew/consoles/how_to_create_a_console.md

 - Python websocket-client package.
 There are many python websocket packages, so make sure to install the correct one:
   - pip install websocket-client
 - Python serial package (pyserial).
-Install via apt-get on debian:
-  - apt-get install python-serial or opkg on openembedded:
+  - On debian: apt-get install python-serial
-  - opkg install python-serial
+  - On openembedded: opkg install python-serial
 - Local network connection

 What the hell is a console